helzee/Facepose-Estimation/README.md

 - When `FaceposeEstimation.exe` finds an image with a face, it sends the new pan and tilt to `ServoServer.py`.
 - A thread is spawned and the server attempts to move the servos so that the camera can pan and tilt towards the new pan and tilt values it has recieved.
   - The movement of the servos is done via exponential interpolation, the distance from the current pan and tilt and the new pan and tilt is halved until the servos "snap" to the correct angle.

+  ## Local testing
+This program uses a TCP client to connect to the GizmoCommander program running on the base station.
+Run with the argument (-d) or run the localLauncher.sh script to prevent this client from attempting to connect.
+Failed connection attempts crash the program. -d is not compatible with the other arguments this command takes, so be careful trying to use multiple flags, the parseArgs function is brittle.